Battle of Stalingrad: Tactics and battle conditions

 Many women fought on the Soviet side or were under fire.
-As General Chuikov acknowledged, "Remembering the defence of Stalingrad, I can't overlook the very important question … about the role of women in war, in the rear, but also at the front.
+As General Chuikov acknowledged: "Remembering the defence of Stalingrad, I can't overlook the very important question … about the role of women in war, in the rear, but also at the front.
 Equally with men they bore all the burdens of combat life and together with us men, they went all the way to Berlin."
 At the beginning of the battle there were 75,000 women and girls from the Stalingrad area who had finished military or medical training, and they were to serve in the battle.
 Women staffed many anti-aircraft batteries that fought the Luftwaffe and German tanks.
 Soviet nurses not only treated wounded personnel under fire but were involved in the dangerous work of bringing wounded soldiers back to hospitals under fire.
 Many Soviet wireless and telephone operators were women who often suffered heavy casualties when their command posts came under fire.
 Though women were not usually trained as infantry, many Soviet women fought as machine gunners, mortar operators, scouts, and as snipers.
 Three air regiments at Stalingrad were entirely female.
 At least three women won the Hero of the Soviet Union while driving tanks.

 For Stalin and Hitler, Stalingrad became a matter of prestige beyond its strategic significance.
-A book analyzing urban warfare remarked that "Among the cases collected here, the most extreme example of politics and sentiment investing a city with importance is that of Stalingrad".
-Another paper notes "the battle between German and Soviet forces at Stalingrad was representative of the battle of wills between Hitler and Stalin".
+A book analyzing urban warfare remarked: "Among the cases collected here, the most extreme example of politics and sentiment investing a city with importance is that of Stalingrad".
+Another paper notes, "the battle between German and Soviet forces at Stalingrad was representative of the battle of wills between Hitler and Stalin".
 The strain on military commanders was immense: Paulus developed an uncontrollable tic in his eye, which eventually affected the left side of his face, while Chuikov experienced an outbreak of eczema that required him to have his hands completely bandaged.
 Troops on both sides faced the constant strain of close-range combat.